TheArturthur/CoppermindScraper/Cosmere/Herald.md

 ### Surgebinding
 Each Herald wields an [[Honorblade\|Honorblade]], a sword similar in function to a [[Shardblade\|Shardblade]], albeit far more powerful.
 Honorblades can be bonded like regular Shardblades, and are similarly sharp, but unlike Shardblades, they allow their wielders to utilize two [[Surge\|Surges]] each.
 As such, while wielding their Blades, each of the Heralds is a [[Surgebinder\|Surgebinder]].
 While they each have an Honorblade assigned to them, in the past, they would occasionally swap their Honorblades between each other, allowing them to use the Surges of others.
 [[Spren\|Spren]] would later copy the Heralds' [[Surgebinding\|Surgebinding]], thus creating the [[Knights Radiant\|Knights Radiant]], with each order matching the powers of one of the Heralds.
 The Radiants have some powers that the Heralds lack -- for example, the Heralds did not have [[Squire\|squires]].
 However, unlike the Knights, the Heralds were powered directly by [[Honor\|Honor]], and had access to raw levels of Investiture that no Radiant could possibly match.
 Additionally, they didn't need to draw Stormlight from gems, which implies they could get it directly from their bond with Honor.
 This ability appears to be inherent to the Heralds and not tied to their Honorblades as it is not replicable by other users.
 How this manifests after Honor's death and Splintering is unknown.
+Heralds can also gain Surgebinding by forming a [[Nahel bond\|Nahel bond]].
+It is unclear whether their spren would follow them to Braize or would be left in the Cognitive Realm, though most likely they would follow them.

 ### Other
 Apart from the Surges, Heralds get a number of other advantages, although what precisely they are is uncertain.
 It's possible that those include superhuman speed and reflexes.
 However, they are also said to have no innate powers, suggesting that whatever they can do is the result of either their connection to Honor or their own experience.
 Although not all the Heralds were originally soldiers, they have mastered their fighting skills throughout the ages, and are now capable of fighting multiple Shardbearers with ease.
 Moreover, each Herald had their own field of expertise, such as leadership, medicine or smithing, and the knowledge of how to teach those skills to others.
 Heralds are able to procreate, though not necessarily in the traditional way.